Saturday, December 17, 2022

 h/t Nyrath the 1002 entry in the Gliese catalogue has planets.
 Two of them - Earth-sized (at least), habitable-zone.
 This star has a whopping triple-digit parallax setting it at a mere 15.8 light years away.

 These were found by Canary Island 'scopes, hence the peacocking by the IAC.
 Gliese 1002 is dim, weighing in at 0.120±0.010 M (39954 M).
-It is no flare star, either; which was nice for the observers.
+Like GJ 12 on this scale 'tis no flare star, either; which was nice for the observers.
 They assume older than Proxima 4.85 Gyr.

 Springing out to me, the planets run in a 2:1 resonance like Io and Europa, like Europa and Ganymede.
 Inner planet goes around ten-ish days more precisely 248 hours and maybe ten minutes.
 Compare Io 42.5 hours - so, b takes 5.839 times longer than that, more like a Ganymedean orbit.